 - Although the most well-known figure of the international effort to control the spread of disease in Istanbul during the Crimean War (1853-1856) was Florence Nightingale, the medical community serving in the Ottoman capital at the time had many other heroes and heroines. - The Crimean War was the first major armed conflict that was directly reported from the front by newspaper reporters as it was happening; a possible catalyst for the significant improvements in hospital conditions that Post-Crimean War Europe witnessed. - Pavilion style typology in hospital architecture was one of the major developments in the design of healthcare facilities in post-Crimean War Europe.
-Although the origins of this typology can be dated back to the first quarter of the 18th century, it only took precedent particularly in British hospital design after Nightingale published her Notes on Hospitals in 1859. - An inquiry into changing attitudes towards healthcare in post-Crimean War Europe might provide valuable insights into current debates concerning the intricate links between governments, media, public and healthcare systems.
+Although the origins of this typology can be dated back to the first quarter of the 18th century, it only took precedent particularly in British hospital design after Nightingale published her Notes on Hospitals in 1863. - An inquiry into changing attitudes towards healthcare in post-Crimean War Europe might provide valuable insights into current debates concerning the intricate links between governments, media, public, and healthcare systems.

-monly preferred only as a last resort as they were viewed as 'gateways to death' where patients would often die of infections acquired on site (3).
+'gateways to death' where patients would often die of infections acquired on site (3).